 This is a hold-over from the advertising days.
 Modern inbound marketing, also known as content marketing, doesn’t work that way.

 “If you build it, they will come” is a lie.

-What I’m about to say may be controversial, (coming from a growth marketing agency) but design isn’t the be-all, end-all of inbound marketing.
+What I’m about to say may be controversial, (coming from an inbound marketing agency) but design isn’t the be-all, end-all of digital marketing.
 It’s super important for sure.
 But graphic design is also subjective and fleeting.

 Even if we were to all agree on colors, styles, and graphical elements (unlikely), our design choices would soon give way to next year’s trends.

 Sadly, many agencies only ever consider design, so the business websites they develop never generate leads or increase revenue.
-Ask most digital design agencies and you’ll hear them say:
+Ask many design agencies and you’ll hear them say: